biggie-boss/LoreRim/README.md

 - Some blessing reduced due to upcoming perks that increase their power.
 - Akatosh blessing changed to 10% fire, shock, frost resist.
 Devotee also able to craft a strong amulet using 5 amulets of each of the eight divines.
 - Almalexia Blessing dropped to +15 health/stamina.
 Follower reworked: All attacks do up to 20% more to blocking enemies.
 Take 20% less damage from attacks and destruction when blocking.
 Devotee Healing from all sources, ward and cure spells are up to 20% more effective.
-- Arkay Blessing dropped to +30
+- Arkay Blessing dropped to +30.
+Rites are now much more rate but give +10 favor.
+Follower ability re-buffed to 5% max but the tapering is much more aggressive with little restore when you're near max.
 - Auriel follower: Deal up to 30% more and take up to 30% less damage from vampires.
 Devotee: Bows, crossbows, throwing knives and sun spells are up to 30% better.
 - Azura devotee also gets Necrotic Spells up to 30% stronger.
 - Baan Dar Follower reworked to up to 50% Better sale prices to fences and gain 10% movement speed and 100 armor rating while sneaking.
 Baan Daar devotee ability additionally gives Skooma no longer can kill you.